4teamwork/ftw.builder/README.rst

 In tests we often need to create Plone objects, sometimes a single object, sometimes a whole graph of objects.
-Using the builder pattern allows us to do this in a DRY way, so that we do not repeat this over and over.
+Using the builder pattern allows us to do this in a DRY way, so that we do not need to repeat this over and over again.

 .. code:: python